Skip to main content

 • gently grip the tick as close to the skin as possible and pull steadily away from the skin without crushing the tick

-• wash your skin with water and soap afterwards, then apply an antiseptic cream to the skin around the bite
+• wash your skin with water and soap afterwards, then put an antiseptic cream on the skin around the bite

-• don't use a lit cigarette end, a match head or substances such as alcohol or petroleum jelly to force the tick out
+Do not use a lit cigarette end, a match head or substances such as alcohol or petroleum jelly to force the tick out.

 More useful links